Ash has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and lore.

 While Dexter did indeed enjoy killing the scum who deserved it, he did not torture them and paint the walls with their blood.
 He gave them humane deaths, executions, after forcing them to think about the horrible things they'd done.
 He was taught this decency by his adopted father, Harry, who knew that if he didn't teach Dexter to reign in his urges, he would become someone like Pickman.

 Basically, Dexter was someone we could sympathize with because he maintained some scrap of humanity.
-While he took pleasure in killing his enemies (just as the Sole Survivor does) he did not torture them and do other sick crap, anymore than it's okay for law enforcement to brutalize people in their care.
+While he took pleasure in killing his enemies (just as the Sole Survivor does), he did not torture them and do other sick crap.

 Dexter killed monsters without becoming like the monsters he killed.
 He truly was doing something good for Florida, and while watching the show, I used to wish he was real, that there was someone out there willing to do what the law would not and actually kill the monsters that make the world a dark place.